 All the previously mentioned methods generally rely on gridded representations for the models (i.e. by dividing the spatial domain in cells or pixels).
-They all require a large number of training examples of the desired patterns to work, which are usually provided as a large training image (or exemplar).
+However, a key difference between them is that MPS and ETS directly extract spatial patterns from a training image (or exemplar) (Strebelle, 2002; Mariethoz et al., 2010) whereas DGMs require an initial learning phase in which samples of the patterns are used as a training set-such samples may be obtained by different means, e.g. cropped from a training image or taken directly from a large set of images.
+While any of the methods (DGMs, MPS or ETS) may be used with inversion They all require a large number of training examples of the desired patterns to work, which are usually provided as a large training image (or exemplar).
 However, the procedure for generating a model with MPS or ETS differs from that of DGMs.
 Both MPS and ETS build the models sequentially (i.e. pixel by pixel or patch by patch) either by directly sampling from the training image (Mariethoz et al., 2010) or by sampling from an empirical probability distribution that was previously obtained from the training image (Strebelle, 2002).
-In contrast, DGMs rely on a generative function and a lowdimensional reparameterization that follows a known probability distribution.
+In contrast, DGMs rely on a so called latent space where generative function and a low-dimensional parametric representation (reparameterization that follows a known probability distribution.
 The DGM is first trained with many examples of the desired patterns (e.g. many croppings of the training image) to obtain the generative function.
 A model is then generated by taking one sample from the low-dimensional probability distribution and passing it through the generative function.
-This low-dimensional reparameterization is often referred to as latent vector and the space where it is represented is called the latent space.
-Note that finding a low-dimensional representation is generally feasible for highly structured spatial patterns.
-The usual geometric argument for this statement is as follows: any gridded model may be represented as a vector in "pixel" space (a space where each pixel is one dimension) and when the models are restricted to those with certain spatial patterns, their vectors will take up only a subset of this pixel space.
-This subset usually defines a manifold of lower dimensionality than the pixel space (Fefferman et al., 2016) and the latent space is simply a low-dimensional space where such manifold is represented.
+This low-dimensional reparameterization is often referred to as latent vector or code) is defined and where Markov Chain Monte Carlo (MCMC) or gradient-based methods may be applied and the space where it is represented is called the latent space.
+Note that when using gridded representations each finding a low-dimensional representation is generally feasible for highly structured spatial patterns.
+The usual geometric argument for this statement is as follows: any gridded model may be seen represented as a vector in "pixel" space (a space where each pixel is one dimension).
+Since only highly structured spatial patternsare allowed, vectors will only occupy and when the models are restricted to those with certain spatial patterns, their vectors will take up only a subset of the this pixel space.
+This subset usually defines a manifold of lower dimensionality than the pixel space (Fefferman et al., 2016) and the latent space is simply a low-dimensional space where such manifold is mapped. represented.